 How Many Volts Are Generally Accepted As Safe in a Dog Electric Collar?

 The voltage range generated by the electrode conductors between 1000 volts to 3500 volts is generally accepted and considered safe in dog electric collars.
 But as we already said, deeming a certain voltage range safe doesn’t work for every dog.
+And it’s usually about how a certain dog reacts to it.

 Scientific Evidence Highlighting the Issues Associated With the Use of Electric Shock